A Combinatorial Model of Interference in Frequency Hopping Schemes: Cover-free codes and frequency hopping schemes

-\subsection{Jamming Resistance Properties for Cover-Free \\Codes}
+\subsection{Jamming resistance properties for cover-free codes}

-We now consider the throughput of cover free codes in the presence of both mutual interference and a jammer.
-We delve into further properties that cover-free codes should have to mitigate an $( \theta_1, \theta_2)$-adaptive jammer.
+Theorem \ref{correspondence} shows that cover-free codes give FHSs with a guaranteed minimum throughput without adversarial presence.
+We now consider how a jammer influences the throughput of such FHSs.
+We delve into further properties that cover-free codes should have to mitigate a $( \theta_1, \theta_2)$-adaptive jammer.
 For simplicity, we assume $ \theta_1 m = \theta_2 m = 1 $.